doombubbles/bg3-mods/docs/WIKI_AUTHORING_GUIDE.md

 6. Decide which facts should come from localization templates and which require authored context.
 7. Write the shortest entry that answers the player's likely questions.
 8. Add navigation, overview, or UUID references if the new content warrants them.
-9. Render and inspect the generated Wiki rather than reviewing only the template source.
+9. Run the VS Code `Process Wiki` task, or its exact command-line equivalent below, and inspect `build/Wiki` rather than reviewing only the template source.

 ## Validation

-Reproduce the Wiki build sequence from `.github/workflows/wiki.yml`.
-The relevant command is structurally:
+The VS Code `Process Wiki` task is the official validation for Wiki changes.
+Run it after every Wiki edit.
+From the repository root, its command-line equivalent is:

 ```sh
 bin/ProcessTemplates.exe \